kubernetes/enhancements/keps/sig-node/5322-dra-driver-permanent-allocation-failure/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+Yes, setting the feature gate to `false` will immediately cause all errors from DRA drivers to be handled by the kubelet the same way as they were previously.
+DRA drivers should not need to be aware of whether or not the kubelet implements or enables this feature in order to behave in a correct way.

 ###### What happens if we reenable the feature if it was previously rolled back?

+When the feature is reenabled, new errors that are classified as permanent will be handled the same way as if the feature were enabled initially.
+This feature does not require any persisted state.

 ###### Are there any tests for feature enablement/disablement?